Netherlands

 With the help of HVO-Querido, the first Housing First project in the Netherlands got established in Amsterdam in 2006.
 In 2019 more than 20 projects had been established around the country and continuous efforts are taking place to expand and upscale Housing First more and more.

+Thanks to the positive approach to implementing Housing First, the Netherlands now has more than 10 years of experience using Housing First as a model.
 Nowadays there is a growing awareness that the homelessness sector will not be transformed by organising Housing First as an addition to existing facilities, and a more systemic approach is needed to end homelessness completely.
-To achieve this, there is a movement towards advocating towards systems change, whereby Housing First principles would become more integrated into the overall national system and form the basis of (government) policy.
+To achieve this, there is a movement towards advocating towards systems change, whereby Housing First principles would become more integrated into the overall national system and form the basis of (government) policy (see article Housing First as a System Approach: What Does This Require from the Netherlands?).

 Nationally, there is increasing homelessness and an increasing housing shortage.
 More and more people are becoming homeless, the shelters are at full occupancy, and the relapse into homelessness is high.
 The government has now released a national strategy to to reduce homelessness, with increasing recognition that Housing First should be the leading approach.